Fred78290/vagrant-aws-dns/README.md

 * Remove associated route53 records on machine halt/destroy.

 ## Release notes
+#### 0.3.0

+- Allow to use a different AWS account for route53
+- Allow to use temporary security credentials
+- migrated to AWS SDK V3

 #### 0.2.3

 - Downgrade bundler version due to some dependencies problems.